 You may want to check with your nominated conveyancer or solicitor for clarity on how this will work, and what the timeline looks like for the payment of your stamp duty.

-First home buyers in Tasmania who are purchasing an established home that is worth $600,000 or less for the purpose of using it as their principal place of residence are eligible for a 50% concession on their payable stamp duty.³
+First home buyers in Tasmania who purchase an established home worth $600,000 or less for the purpose of using it as their principal place of residence prior to 30 June 2024 are eligible for a 50% concession on their payable stamp duty.³

-Tasmania offers a number of stamp duty concessions and exemptions to eligible individuals, including:⁵
+Tasmania offers a number of stamp duty concessions and exemptions to eligible individuals, including:4

 However, it’s worth keeping in mind that each of these concessions and exemptions come with their own sets of stipulations and eligibility requirements.
 Be sure to thoroughly assess your own eligibility for any concessions or exemptions you’re considering applying for before doing so.

-Tasmania charges a Foreign Investor Duty Surcharger (FIDS) when residential or primary production property is acquired, directly or indirectly, by a foreign person.⁷
+Tasmania charges a Foreign Investor Duty Surcharger (FIDS) when residential or primary production property is acquired, directly or indirectly, by a foreign person.6

 As of April 2020, the FIDS is charged at a rate of: